open-mmlab/mmdetection3d/docs/tutorials/coord_sys_tutorial.md

 Despite the variety of datasets and equipments, by summarizing the line of works on 3D object detection we can roughly categorize coordinate systems into three:

 - Camera coordinate system -- the coordinate system of most cameras, in which the positive direction of the y-axis points to the ground, the positive direction of the x-axis points to the right, and the positive direction of the z-axis points to the front.
-- LiDAR coordinate system -- the coordinate systems of many LiDARs, in which the negative direction of the z-axis points to the ground, the positive direction of the x-axis points to the front, and the positive direction of the z-axis points to the left.
+- LiDAR coordinate system -- the coordinate system of many LiDARs, in which the negative direction of the z-axis points to the ground, the positive direction of the x-axis points to the front, and the positive direction of the y-axis points to the left.
-- Depth coordinate system, the coordinate systems used by VoteNet, H3DNet, etc., in which the negative direction of the z-axis points to the ground, the positive direction of the x-axis points to the right, and the positive direction of the z-axis points to the front.
+- Depth coordinate system, the coordinate system used by VoteNet, H3DNet, etc., in which the negative direction of the z-axis points to the ground, the positive direction of the x-axis points to the right, and the positive direction of the y-axis points to the front.

 The definition of coordinate systems in this tutorial is actually **more than just defining the three axes**.
 For a box in the form of <img src="https://render.githubusercontent.com/render/math?math=(x, y, z, dx, dy, dz, r)">, our coordinate systems also define how to interpret the box dimensions <img src="https://render.githubusercontent.com/render/math?math=(dx, dy, dz)"> and the yaw angle <img src="https://render.githubusercontent.com/render/math?math=r">.